Lafond-LapalmeJ/MCSC_Decontamination/README.md

 ### Requirements ###

  In order to run the pipeline you the need the following
- - DIAMOND (> 0.8.22) blast in your $PATH https://github.com/bbuchfink/diamond
+ - DIAMOND (v0.9.22; may work with older version) blast in your $PATH https://github.com/bbuchfink/diamond
  - perl 5.18.2 (Pipeline was test with this version, older version could work)
  - R 3.1.1 (Pipeline was test with this version, older version could work)
  - Uniref90 database build by DIAMOND makedb command (http://www.uniprot.org/downloads)